caseybehrendt/CASEYBEHRENDT/README.md

 This page contains the projects I've worked on and are currently working on.

-Skills:  VUE JS / REACT / RUBY ON RAILS / RUBY / JS / AWS DEVOPS / SQL / REACT / HTML / CSS / APIS
+Skills:  VUE JS / REACT / RUBY ON RAILS / RUBY / JS / AWS DEVOPS / SQL / REST / HTML / CSS / APIS